lyz-code/blue-book/docs/devops/kubernetes/kubernetes_networking.md

 And if that set of calculations is not enough, there are a few other factors to consider.
 Kubernetes clusters generally run a set of services on each node.
-VPC CNI itself uses an l-ipam daemonset, and if you want Kubernetes network policies, calico requires another.
-Furthermore, production clusters generally also have daemonsets for metrics collection, log aggregation, and other cluster-wide services.
+VPC CNI itself uses an l-ipam DaemonSet, and if you want Kubernetes network policies, calico requires another.
+Furthermore, production clusters generally also have DaemonSets for metrics collection, log aggregation, and other cluster-wide services.
 Each of these uses an IP address per node.

 So now the formula is: